GuineaBot3Labs/StarFox-AI/README.md

 ![FoxAI in training game mode](https://github.com/GuineaBot3Labs/StarFox-AI/blob/main/Vision.png)

 # Disclaimer
-This software does not condone pirating in any way, we are simply trying to integrate AI into areas of intrest and curiosity.
+This software does not condone pirating in any way.
 All credit other than the AI research to Nintendo and higan, which have both made this project possible.